 Blue Mesa reservoir, in Currecanti National Park, is the largest body of water in the state of Colorado and home to rainbow trout, brown trout, kokanee salmon, lake trout, and yellow perch!
 Blue Mesa is over 20 miles long, has 96 miles of shoreline, and is over 340 feet deep in spots when full!
 It is a truly unique reservoir with many different fishing opportunities surrounded by incredible landscapes.
-Blue Mesa is also home to several state records including a snagged 7 lbs 5 oz kokanee salmon, 50 lbs 3 oz lake trout, and a 46″ catch and release record by our very own Robby Richardson!
+Over the years, Blue Mesa fishing trips have produced several state records including a snagged 7 lbs 5 oz kokanee salmon, 50 lbs 3 oz lake trout, and at one time a 46″ catch and release record by our very own Robby Richardson!

 Lake trout or “Mackinaw” of all sizes inhabit Blue Mesa and over the last 5 years, the Colorado Parks & Wildlife has been netting and killing the smaller lake trout in an effort to maintain the predator to prey relationship between the lake trout and the kokanee salmon.
 They have removed well over 6,000 fish and feel that it is important to continue their efforts to help the salmon population continue to get back to prior levels.
 There is currently no limit on lake trout under 32″, but we don’t necessarily with the potential glutony that could promote and allow our clients to keep 4 lake trout under 24″ each.
 Our trips are focused on quantity or quality (sometimes we offer a combo trip) and we release all fish over 24″ after a quick measurement, weight, and photo!
 The best time to catch a bunch of sub 24″ fish is from ice out (mid April) through the month of July.
 We also do well through the ice from January through mid to late March.
 We primarly vertically jig for these fish, but will troll for them at times as well.
 The trophy lake trout are a lot smarter and while we are typically focused on getting 1-2 bites a day, those bites could very well be from fish in the 15-30 lbs+ range!
 We have had days where we catch 6-8 big fish in a day, but this is not the norm.
 The best time to catch a trophy lake trout is from ice out (mid April) through the month of May.
 We prefer to vertically jig, but will use other methods when the ice first comes off and the fish are spread out.
 We also see some quality lake trout come out through the ice from late January through mid March! ** Our trophy lake trout trips out of the boat are priced differently.